The Ultimate Guide to Convert Your Website to A Mobile App

-We’ll be showing you step-by-step towards the end how to turn any website into an app with our platform.
+We'll then go step-by-step how to turn any website into an app with our platform, MobiLoud.
 We’ll also compare MobiLoud to all the other methods of going from website to app, and explain why you should choose MobiLoud to build mobile apps for your site.

-We want to give you the full picture though and help you to make an informed decision, so we will strive to be as objective as possible in this (rather long) guide.
-We’re going to cover all the possible ways to convert a website into an app.
+We want to help you to make an informed decision, so we'll strive to be as objective as possible in this guide.
+That's why we’re going to cover all the possible ways to convert a website into an app.